-The Ventura Urban County adopted a Regional Consolidated Plan (RCP) in 2015 according to HUD requirements, which set forth the County's five-year strategy for the expenditure of funds received through the Community Development Block Grant (CDBG) program, the HOME Investment Partnerships Program (HOME), and the Emergency Solutions Grant (ESG) program.
-The 2015-19 RCP covers the Ventura Urban County Entitlement Area (unincorporated County and the Cities of Fillmore, Moorpark, Ojai, Port Hueneme, and Santa Paula) and four entitlement jurisdictions (the cities of Camarillo, Simi Valley, Thousand Oaks, and San Buenaventura).
+The Ventura Urban County adopted a Regional Consolidated Plan in 2015 according to HUD requirements, which sets forth the County's overall five-year strategy for the expenditure of funds received through the Community Development Block Grant (CDBG) program, the HOME Investment Partnerships Program (HOME), and the Emergency Solutions Grant (ESG) program.
+The 2015-19 Regional Consolidated Plan covers the Ventura Urban County Entitlement Area (unincorporated County and the Cities of Fillmore, Moorpark, Ojai, Port Hueneme, and Santa Paula) and four entitlement jurisdictions (the cities of Camarillo, Simi Valley, Thousand Oaks, and San Buenaventura).

-Each year, the County prepares an Action Plan for the Ventura Urban County Entitlement Area which provides an explanation of the planned uses of funds and serves as the County's annual funding application to HUD.
+Each year, the County prepares an Action Plan for the Ventura Urban County Entitlement Area which provides an explanation of the County's planned uses of funds and serves as the County's annual funding application to HUD.
 This Action Plan is the last annual action plan in the current Consolidated Plan period.

 This Action Plan was prepared using the eCon Planning Suite system developed by HUD.
 The system prescribes the structure and contents of this document, following Federal regulations.
-Companion documents to this Action Plan are the 2015-19 RCP, as amended, and the Analysis of Impediments (AI) to Fair Housing Choice.
-The AI also contains data and analyses regarding the County's demographic and housing market conditions.
+Companion documents to this Action Plan are the 2015-19 Regional Consolidated Plan, as amended, and the Analysis of Impediments (AI) to Fair Housing Choice.
+The AI also contains detailed data and analyses regarding the demographic and housing market conditions in the County.